Arranging Your Life When Dialysis Comes Home

 Our first book, Arranging Your Life When Dialysis Comes Home: The "Underwear Factor", was released in August 2009.
 The subtitle, 'The Underwear Factor', is a term coined by Seattle nephrologist Smiley Thakur, MD, who noted that home dialysis allowed patients the ultimate comfort of dialyzing in their boxer shorts if they wanted to!

-Arrange2Live gave a Home Dialysis Central webinar on Wednesday, January 27, 2010.
-Topics addressed included:
+A Home Dialysis Central Webinar was held on Wednesday, January 27, 2010.
+Topics addressed were: